 This website has several pictures from the story that you can either color online or print.
 These would make great report covers.

 Storyboard That has an entire section devoted to The Lightning Thief.
 Below is a picture of the “Character Traits” map.
 You will also find:

 |The Book vs. The Movie||As students read the chapters set in Camp Half-Blood, they can use the details from the chapters to draw maps of the camp.|

-If you would like to try out the Percy Jackson and the Lightning Thief Book Unit before you buy it, this download contains free samples including:
+If you would like to try out the book unit before you buy it, this download contains free samples including:

 - Vocabulary Practice for Chapter 1

 - Constructed Response Question for Chapter 1